 Typical of a Disney entertainment product, Tron Legacy is scrupulous in having almost nothing to say about anything.
 Instead it functions in a mode devoid of subtext, freely exploring the emergent age of computerised transmogrification.
-The film makes no comment on the ramifications of this hyperreality (1) (“a digital frontier to reshape the human condition”) in much the same way that a wave on the surface has nothing to tell us about the ocean as a whole other than to confirm its is-ness.
-It is simultaneously a harbinger of the future and evidence that the future it portrays is largely here already.
+The film is a harbinger of the future and evidence that the future it portrays is largely here already, yet it makes no comment on the ramifications of its hyperreality (1) in much the same way that a wave on the surface has nothing to tell us about the ocean as a whole other than to confirm its is-ness.

 In all the cinematic worlds of science fiction, the human face is consistently the most natural presence on the screen.
 Tron Legacy upends this convention by presenting us with the uncanny, distancing spectacle of Clu, a character played by a synthespian wearing a digital facsimile of Jeff Bridges’ face circa 1989.
 Clu is a tour de force of digital special effects: a computer-generated doppelgänger modelled after the actor’s contemporary screen appearances, composited onto a live action body double and lip-synced with newly recorded dialogue.
 The result is admirable, if admired from afar; up close we detect the error, some essential failure to penetrate the surface and reproduce the full complexity of the human face.